 50 years of Cultivating Creativity

-Established in 1971, the Doña Ana Arts Council is a nonprofit 501 c 3 organization created to enhance the quality of life in Las Cruces and Southern New Mexico by ensuring that the performing, visual, and literary arts are integral part of Education, Economic Growth, and Community Development.
+Established in 1971, the Doña Ana Arts Council is a nonprofit 501 c 3 organization created to enhance the quality of life in Las Cruces & Southern New Mexico by ensuring that the Performing, Visual, and Literary Arts are an integral part of Education, Economic Growth, and Community Development.

 With the creation of an Arts & Cultural Center in 2020, in downtown Las Cruces and adjacent to the Arts and Cultural District, the Doña Ana Arts Council is a keystone in the development of the regional creative economy, a destination for art lovers of all types, and home to the Arts Council offices.

 The Rio Grande Theatre and the Arts Council

 The Rio Grande Theatre, grande dame of Downtown Las Cruces, New Mexico, almost didn’t survive.
-In 1998, the Doña Ana Arts Council rescued the Rio Grande Theatre from certain destruction, and lovingly restored it into a modern performing arts center.
+In 1998, the Doña Ana Arts Council rescued the Rio Grande Theatre from certain destruction, and lovingly restored it into a Modern Performing Arts Center.
 The following article summarizes the unique history of the Theatre, along with the Arts Council’s role in its restoration, grand re-opening, and operation between the years of 1999 and 2017.